+INSTALLATION

-INSTALLATION: Input and Output Connections, with the exception of the Mixer 1 XLR connectors, are made via rear-panel barrier strips.
+GENERAL: Most input and output connections are made via rear-panel barrier strips.
 Spade lugs or fanning-strips are not required since the barrier strips are designed with captive plates to easily accommodate several stripped wires per terminal, either solid or stranded.
-Rear panel connections are clearly identified to facilitate installation without resorting to the manual or to a numbered diagram.
+Rear panel connections are all clearly identified to facilitate installation without resorting to the manual or to a numbered diagram.

 Audio connections are normally made with twisted-pair, shielded cable such as Belden 8737 (stranded) or 8739 (solid).
-Either may be used, although it is generally more satisfactory to use solid wire in a permanent installation where flexibility is not required since solid wire is easier to handle and less apt to inadvertently short to an adjacent terminal.
-Single-ended outputs and inputs can use the same type cable by simply clipping off the unused conductor.
-The input terminals include a ground connection for the cable shield and the transformer input windings are ungrounded or "floating".
+Either may be used, although it is generally more satisfactory to use solid wire in a permanent installation where flexibility is not required, since solid wire is easier to handle and less apt to inadvertently short to an adjacent terminal.
+Single-ended outputs and inputs can use the same cable by simply clipping off the unused conductor.
+Both the high-level and low-level inputs are brought to isolated balanced input transformers.
+The input terminals include a ground connection for the cable shield and the transformer input windings are ungrounded, or "floating".
 This prevents the possibility of setting up a severe ground-loop and also permits one side of the transformer input to be grounded for single-ended operation if desired.
-In like manner, the program line outputs are also isolated.
+In like manner, the program line output is also isolated.

-A central ground lug is provided on the rear panel for connection to the system master ground, and as heavy a guage strap or braid as practical should be used.
+A central ground lug is provided on the rear panel for connection to the system master ground, and as heavy a gage strap or braid as practical should be used.